-If a pension is subject to a pension sharing order, the pension scheme or pension provider has up to four months to enforce the order from receiving all the necessary information.
+If a pension is subject to a pension sharing order, the pension scheme or pension provider has up to four months to implement, or carry out the order from receiving all the necessary information.
 Although they should do it within a reasonable timeframe.

-It might be useful to keep in mind that this four-month timeframe will only begin when the scheme has everything they need to enforce the pension sharing order.
+It might be useful to keep in mind that this four-month timeframe will only begin when the scheme has everything they need to implement the pension sharing order.

 If there’s a delay, it might be because the scheme is waiting for information from a third party who are not subject to a time limit.
 For example a lawyer, financial adviser or your ex-spouse or ex-civil partner.

-Whether you are the scheme member, or you are receiving a share of your ex-spouse or ex-civil partner’s pension, when the pension sharing order has been enforced check your new pension benefits to ensure that the right amount has been shared.
+Whether you are the scheme member, or you are receiving a share of your ex-spouse or ex-civil partner’s pension, when the pension sharing order has been implemented, you should check your new pension benefits to ensure that the right amount has been shared.
 If you have any queries, contact your pension provider who can review your pension benefits.

-When the pension sharing order has been carried out, you can ask your pension provider, or pension scheme, for a statement of your benefits.
+When the pension sharing order has been implemented, you can ask your pension provider, or pension scheme, for a statement of your benefits.
 Most schemes will automatically send you a benefit statement each year.